 A pair of jeans is a pair of jeans, right?
 Wrong.
 And you don’t to be a denimhead to reach that conclusion: while the construction may be much the same from one pair to the next – give or take differences in thread standards and strength, cotton being traditional, a polycotton being much more durable – the real distinction lies in the fabric.
 And there’s no other way of saying it: American and Japanese denims are the best.
 It takes wearing a pair made of the “blue gold” to know it, and this can be an arduous process, given that raw denim requires some heavy wearing before it softens and starts to mould to your body shape.
 But experience is hard to argue with.

 Does that make a stiff, dark denim the only choice?
 It’s a personal preference.
 Part of the pleasure of jeans is in making them yours; the shape and fades they develop are a unique product of your lifestyle.
 They reflect where you stow your wallet, whether you ride a bike, how many squats you do each morning, and the like.
 The best jeans in your wardrobe will always tend to be those you’ve worn the most.
 But some people (and life is short) don’t want to wait.
-It’s for these that the many kinds of washes – little more than treatments that advance the aging process – have been developed over the years: stone-washing (so-called because it literally washes the jeans with ground pumice), snow-washing (using acids) and the like.
+It’s for these that the many kinds of washes – little more than treatments that advance the ageing process – have been developed over the years: stone-washing (so-called because it literally washes the jeans with ground pumice), snow-washing (using acids) and the like.

 How your jeans fit, of course, is a matter of preference but arguably it follows the same philosophy: avoid the extremes.
 Yes, baggy styles are trending in men’s fashion, but look back to the Madchester years or early 1990s hip-hop to see how that worked out.
 And, yes, you can find skin-tight styles – the type beloved by men who typically also opt for T-shirts with extremely deep V-necks.
 But neither of these extremes tend to be that versatile.
 Indeed, there’s a good reason why Levi’s 501 cut (either the 1944 or the 1947 version) has been the most widely copied in jeans-making history: because its medium-rise, straight-leg silhouette works with just about everything.
 It’s sufficiently loose to look the part with sneakers and a sweatshirt; sufficiently trim to look the part with loafers and an Oxford button-down shirt.